syedzabii/Dashboard-React/README.md

 #### **Step 5: Payment and Document Submission (Optional)**

-- If your madrassa requires fees, introduce a **payment gateway** for tuition.
+- If madrassa requires fees, introduce a **payment gateway** for tuition.
 You can integrate services like Stripe or PayPal.
 - If there are additional documents (proof of education, health records), you can request those at this stage.

 #### **Step 6: Welcome and Onboarding**